AlexChirkov1/ciklum-test-task/README.md

 # Calendar

-Calendar is a JavaScript web application to .
+Calendar is a JavaScript web application for booking meeting room.

 ## Installation